entropyxyz/entropy-docs/content/guides/manage-accounts.md

 ---
 title: "Manage accounts"
+lead: "This page details some of the ways you can create and maintain your Entropy accounts."
 ---

-This page details some of the ways you can create and maintain your Entropy accounts.

 ## Interactive CLI